AnhThuHoang0518/Deep-Learning-model-for-Sale-Forecasting/README.md

 - Global LSTM training:
   - Train a single LSTM across multiple related series to leverage shared patterns and improve data efficiency.
 - Windowing and targets:
-  - Consistent sliding windows for inputs (lookback) and clearly defined forecast horizon (1-step or short multi-step).
+  - Consistent sliding windows for inputs (lookback) and clearly defined forecast horizon (1-step).
 - Feature pipeline (exogenous + lags):
-  - Lag features (e.g., t−1, t−7, t−14) and rolling stats (mean/std) computed from past data only.
+  - Lag features (t−7, t−14) computed from past data only.
   - Calendar/holiday features where applicable to encode seasonality and events.
 - Leakage-safe preprocessing:
   - Fit scalers/encoders exclusively on the training split; apply the fitted transforms to validation/test.